wisesumo/balance/README.md

-# BALANCE: Conversational Commerce Made Easy
+# BALANCE: eCommerce Analytics Simplified

-BALANCE: The <i>fastest way<i> for online merchants to offer a personalized customer engagement and sales experience via text messaging.
+BALANCE: The <i>fastest way<i> for online merchants to gather and unlock numbers that drive increased customer engagement and sales.